Desert hare: Description

 The desert hare is a lightly-built species with a small head.
-It grows to a head-and-body length of between 400 and 480 mm with a tail of 87 to 109 mm.
-The upper parts are sandy-yellow to drab brown glossed with black, the hip and buttocks area is greyish and the underparts yellowish-white.
+It grows to a head-and-body length of 40 to 48 cm with a tail measuring 8.7 to 10.9 cm, having an adult weight of 1.6 to 2.5 kg.
+Its ears measure from 8.1 to 11 cm and the hind feet are 10.9 to 13.5 cm in length.
+The hare's upper parts are sandy-yellow to drab brown glossed with black, the hip and buttocks area is greyish and the underparts are yellowish-white.
 The eye is surrounded by an area of pale skin and the ears are broad, lined with tufted hair inside and tipped with black.
 The forefeet are white as are the outer surfaces of the rear legs.
 The upper side of the tail has a brownish-black stripe.
-During the winter, the coat becomes thicker and a sandy-grey colour.
+During the winter, the coat becomes thicker and grayer than during the summer, though it does not turn white as in other species.

+The desert hare has some distinguishing skeletal features: its nasal bones are short, and it has a long premaxilla (a bone at the tip of the upper jaw).
+The auditory bullae, bones that surround the inner ear, are inflated.
+The hare's zygomatic arch (part of the cheekbone) is notably broad, and its brow ridge is flexed upwards.
+Like other leporids, it has a dental formula of —two pairs of upper and one pair of lower incisors, no canines, three upper and two lower premolars on each side, and three upper and lower molars on either side of the jaw.

 Distribution and habitat

-The desert hare is native to Central Asia, its range extending from Afghanistan and northern Pakistan to Mongolia, Xinjiang Uyghur Autonomous Region, Gansu and Inner Mongolia in northern China.
-It is found at altitudes of up to 3500 or 4000 m in arid and semi-arid areas, scrubby desert, grassland and steppe.
+The desert hare is native to Central Asia, its range extending from western and northern Pakistan through Afghanistan, into eastern Tajikistan, southeastern Kyrgyzstan, parts of Mongolia, Xinjiang, Gansu and Inner Mongolia in northern China.
+It is found in several locations alongside the tolai hare throughout the Tian Shan mountain ranges.
+The full extent of the desert hare's range remains unknown due to its remote distribution.

+It is found at altitudes of up to 3500 or 4000 m in arid and semi-arid areas, scrubby deserts, grasslands and steppes.
+The true lower limit of the species' altitudinal range is unknown.